TV and Film

 Getting experience

 Getting paid work experience in the sector can sometimes be difficult, especially at the beginning, however there are lots of opportunities to develop your craft and technical skills whilst at university and beyond, which can improve your chances of finding paid opportunities.
-It’s important to collaborate and find like-minded people to undertake projects with, as all TV and film productions involve working closely with others.
-If you're interested in film-making, join The OU Filmmaking Foundation which supports and promotes film making at the university.
+It’s important to collaborate and find like-minded people to undertake projects with, as working in teams is a core requirement for TV and film productions.
+Whilst at Oxford, if you're interested in film-making, join The OU Filmmaking Foundation which supports and promotes film making at the university.
 You can also make your own short films using a Smart Phone – it’s a great (and relatively cheap) way of creating your own work - Screenskills has some tips for filming on your phone

-Many of the roles in TV and film can also be found working in stage productions, so working on these is a great way to get relevant experience - get involved in OUDS, OUTTS or college productions.
-Some stage productions are also filmed, so there may be opportunities to get some filming experience.
+Many of the roles in TV and film can also be found working in stage productions, so working on these is a great way to get relevant experience - get involved in OUDS, OUTTS and/or college productions.

-During the vacations, look for work experience opportunities at the various film studios across the UK, such as Pinewood, Leavesden, Shepperton, Media City (Salford).
-You can also volunteer to assist on student productions at The National Film and Television School.
+During the vacations, you can also get involved with local drama/film groups and look for work experience opportunities at the various TV and film hubs/studios across the UK, such as Pinewood, Leavesden, Shepperton, Media City.

 Even when you leave Oxford you may need to continue a portfolio approach to your career.
 This involves undertaking a variety roles in order to develop skills and experience, build networks and survive financially.
-It’s quite typical for new entrants in the industry to have a “day job” that pays the bills and practice their craft in their spare time, to build enough expertise to apply for paid roles.
+It’s quite typical for new entrants in the industry to have an additional job, that pays the bills and allows them practice their craft in their spare time, to build enough expertise to apply for paid roles.
 However, a little experience can go a long way – and the people you will be competing against face the same challenges.
-So if you combine some experience with passion, commitment and good research into your chosen areas, you can make a stand-out case to be considered.
+So if you combine experience, focus, commitment and good research into your chosen areas, you are more likely to stand out from the crowd.
 Use every experience as a networking opportunity, no matter how small it may seem, as you never know what it may lead to in future.

-When making “speculative approaches” you may need to write to a lot of places and receive a lot of rejections (or just don’t hear back!) before you get what you want, so be prepared to work at it and tailor your approach to each role.
+When making “speculative approaches” you may need to write to a lot of places and receive a lot of rejections (or just don’t hear back) before you get what you want, so be prepared to work at it and tailor your approach to each role.
 Most film and TV companies have their own websites, so find them, explore them, find a relevant email address and write to them.
-When writing, explain, who you are (briefly), why you want to work for them (write about their work), what you want to do and what skills you can bring to the job.
+When writing, explain, who you are (briefly), why you want to work for them (write about their work), what you can offer them/which skills you can bring to the organisation.
 Clearly express your interest in your applications and demonstrate your enthusiasm for new ideas – always supporting this with real examples of your work/previous experience, If you’ve been making your own films, writing, designing etc, it’s important to let them know.

 Also, be persistent, perhaps contact them every few months to remind them that you’re still interested and you never know, the right opportunity may appear several months after your initial contact.